-- 161 In closing the last Senate meeting of the year, Tambascia thanked the Senate for a full year of - work in support of USC faculty and offered a few concluding thoughts.
-In preparing her thoughts, - she reviewed the agendas for all the Senate meetings of the year.
-She noted that the agendas - represented a lot of work-there were resolutions and updates, and lots of discussion and - deliberations.
+- In closing the last Senate meeting of the year, Tambascia thanked the Senate for a full year of - work in support of USC faculty and offered a few concluding thoughts.
+In preparing her thoughts, - 163 she reviewed the agendas for all the Senate meetings of the year.
+She noted that the agendas - 164 represented a lot of work-there were resolutions and updates, and lots of discussiona and - deliberations.
 Among the discussions and deliberations, Tambascia was especially struck by the - topic of 'valuing faculty' and how we see ourselves in the eyes of University leadership.
-She gave - examples of the kinds of questions she heard from her faculty colleagues, questions about faculty - involvement and faculty governance.
+She gave - 167 examples of the kinds of questions she heard from her faculty colleagues, questions about faculty - 168 involvement and faculty governance.
 She acknowledged hearing the voices of frustration and - stressed that faculty are valued at USC.
+She went on to express her confidence in the collective - 170 wisdom and will of the USC faculty.
+"I know we'll continue to bring tremendous value to the - 171 University," she exclaimed, "but we need to persist, to engage, to bring our expertise to the - 172 table... to be ready to problem solve and to focus on the academic mission of the University.

+Commented [DB3]: Ditto

+Commented [DB4]: Ditto

-She went on to express her confidence in the collective - wisdom and will of the USC faculty.
-"I know we'll continue to bring tremendous value to the - 171 University," she exclaimed, "but we need to persist, to engage, to bring our expertise to the - table... to be ready to problem solve and to focus on the academic mission of the University. - 173 That's the value we bring."
-Tambascia cautioned that shared governance requires care and - 174 feeding and does not work without careful attention.
-She highlighted the need to look ahead - while at the same time paying attention to the immediate issues in front of us, which is not easy. - 176 She further highlighted the importance of caring not just about USC and our professional fields but - 177 changes in higher education as a whole.
-Tambascia warned that attacks on academic freedom, - tenure, curriculum, science, and books, along with declining enrollments and regard for the value - of post-secondary education, have real implications for the future of our work.
-We need to - 180 continue building our own capacity for leadership at USC, she suggests, which means saying yes to - service both within one's own academic unit and at the university, and to opportunities to learn - and ask questions.
-She asked Senators to recommit to mentoring, not just in their own style and
+That's the value we bring."
+Tambascia cautioned that shared governance requires care and feeding and does not work without careful attention.
+She highlighted the need to look ahead while at the same time paying attention to the immediate issues in front of us, which is not easy.
+She further highlighted the importance of caring not just about USC and our professional fields but changes in higher education as a whole.
+Tambascia warned that attacks on academic freedom, tenure, curriculum, science, and books, along with declining enrollments and regard for the value of post-secondary education, have real implications for the future of our work.
+We need to continue building our own capacity for leadership at USC, she suggests, which means saying yes to service both withing one's own academic unit and at the university, and to opportunities to learn and ask questions.
+She asked Senators to recommit to mentoring, not just in their own style and mold but in ways that will ensure career sustainability and longevity for faculty colleagues that will succeed us.
+"The whole is stronger than our respective parts," Tambascia asserted, "we don't have to agree but we are stronger as a faculty when we seek to elevate and support our collective work, regardless of rank, track or department."
+She ended by thanking everyone for their service, time, laughter, and great insight and critique.

+Adjournment

-183 184 mold but in ways that will ensure career sustainability and longevity for faculty colleagues that will succeed us.
-"The whole is stronger than our respective parts," Tambascia asserted, "we don't have 185 to agree but we are stronger as a faculty when we seek to elevate and support our collective 186 work, regardless of rank, track or department."
-She ended by thanking everyone for their service, 187 time, laughter, and great insight and critique.
-188 Adjournment 189 Before adjourning the meeting and transition to the 2022 Academic Senate Awards ceremony in 190 honor of recipients of the Distinguished Faculty Service Award : Paul Adler (Marshall School of 191 Business), Genevieve Giuliano (Sol Price School of Public Policy), and Renee Smith-Maddox 192 (Dworak-Peck School of Social Work).
-Tambascia thanked the Awards Committee, including Julie 193 Nyquist (Chair), Jody Armour (Co-Chair), Paula Cannon, Ginger Clark, Mike Nichol, Jessica Parr, and 194 Nick Stoubis.
-She asked for a round of applause for everyone serving on the Senate and adjourned 195 the meeting at 3:40 pm.
-196 197 Respectfully submitted, 198 Rembrook 199
+Before adjourning the meeting and transition to the 2022 Academic Senate Awards ceremony, Tambascia thanked the Awards Committee, including Julie Nyquist (Chair), Jody Armour (CoChair), Paula Cannon, Ginger Clark, Mike Nichol, Jessica Parr, and Nick Stoubis.
+She asked for a round of applause for everyone on the Senate and adjourned the meeting at e and adjourned the meeting at 3:40 pm.

+Respectfully submitted,